 Sammy’s Humble Beginnings

-Armed with this boyish charm, he started playing poker around Las Vegas, and frankly, dabbled a bit during tournaments.
-He had a long way to go if he wanted to rub shoulders with the best of the best.
+Armed with this boyish charm, he started playing poker around Las Vegas, dabbling in a tournament here and there.
+He had a long way to go if he was going to rub shoulders with the best of the best.
 Aware of this, he worked on his game, which started to pay off, much to his delight.
-Namely, Sam Farha’s net worth started growing as he won the highly-sought-after WSOP bracelet during a game of $2,500 Pot Limit Omaha in 1996.
+Namely, Sam Farha’s net worth started growing as he won the highly-sought-after WSOP bracelet during a $2,500 Pot Limit Omaha game in 1996.

 After this win, he became a household name among gambling enthusiasts, but he opted to devote his time to cash games.
-This is how he supported himself during this period.
-He would participate in high-stakes poker where he would showcase his skills.
+This is how he supported himself during this time.
+He would participate in high-stakes matches, showcasing his skills along with his style.
 Ultimately, he earned a reputation as an Omaha specialist.
-But it would take seven more years for him to leave a mark during one of the poker’s main events.
+But it would take seven more years for him to truly leave a mark during one of the poker’s main events.
 The year 2003 was Sam’s luckiest year up to that point, and the one where his poker player clout turned to international fame.

-Unbeknownst to Farha, he was also a good judge of his character.
-Namely, throughout the day, Chris analyzed Sammy and established what was hiding behind his persona.
-He concluded that Farha would call every time someone at the table responded to his taunting.
-So when they were the only ones remaining, he made sure not to repeat their mistake and remained calm.
+Unbeknownst to Farha, young Moneymaker was also a good judge of character.
+In fact, throughout the day, Chris had analyzed Sammy, and he concluded that Farha would call every time someone at the table responded to his taunting.
+So, when they were the only ones remaining, he made sure not to repeat their mistake and remained calm.
 What he did next really paid off.

 The Famous Poker Bluff

 Moneymaker proved that his name was his omen.
 This was probably the reason why this game of poker ended the way it did.
-But before we get to that, we’ll mention one of the crucial parts.
-We’re talking about the bluff — perhaps the greatest in the history of this game; it makes the annals, in any case.
+We’re talking about a bluff that is possibly the greatest in the history of this game; it makes the annals, in any case.
 In the last stages of the face-off, Farha had better cards, and he wagered 300,000 chips.
 Although his hand was inferior, Moneymaker decided to raise — 500,000 — and Sammy chose to call.
 Following this, everyone was surprised by Moneymaker’s next move.
 He said he was all-in, which, as Farha would later find out, was a perfect bluff.

-And spectators thought that Sammy called his bluff as he famously said: “You must have missed your flush, eh?”
-From his part, Chris remained impassive and didn’t dare even to move.
-Without the ability to provoke him, Farha had nothing, and people waited to see what he was going to do.
-In the end, he decided to fold, and Moneymaker earned $2.5 million in the process, essentially starting the poker boom.
+Spectators thought that Sammy called his bluff as he famously said: “You must have missed your flush, eh?”
+From his part, Chris remained impassive and didn’t even move.
+Unable to provoke him, Sam had nothing to go on, and people waited to see what he was going to do.
+In the end, he decided to fold, and Moneymaker won, earning $2.5 million in the process, essentially starting the poker boom.
 Even 16 years later, people are still talking about this moment, and both participants have become poker legends in their own right.

 People still approach Sammy to talk about this and tell him that he should have called.
 By his own admission, he finds this irritating and claims that no one knows what’s really going on at the table.
-It’s easy to be a bystander and spout your wisdom when you’re not actually in the game.
+It’s easy to be a bystander and spout out wisdom when you’re not actually in the game.
 In addition, he says that he doesn’t like to mull over the past and only looks towards the future.
 That’s the correct attitude in our book, too.
 However, he has repeated that sheepish approach in the Jamie Gold vs Sam Farha showdown.
 Jamie Gold bluffed and won.
 Many said this was one of the most painful matches to watch, describing Gold as a perpetual crybaby and an “easy kill”.
 And yet, Farha didn’t go for the jugular.
 The Jamie Gold vs Sam Farha match is seen as one of the most promising but ultimately disappointing games of all time.

-All in all, he has won three bracelets:
+All in all, he has won three WSOP bracelets:

-The above clearly indicates how good he was at this particular poker variant.
-Barry Greenstein even went as far as to say that Sammy was probably the most feared Omaha player.
+All were won playing Omaha poker.
+Fellow player Barry Greenstein even went as far as to say that Sammy was probably the most feared Omaha player.
 Also, he came to his defense by saying that Hold’em was never his thing and that people should be awed by his result against Moneymaker.
-According to Greenstein, Sammy was fearless throughout the game — a rare quality in this world.
+According to Greenstein, Sammy had remained fearless throughout the game — a rare quality in the world of poker.

 An Homage to Fierce Farha

-Regardless of the outcome during the televised poker tournament, Sammy still deserves everyone’s respect.
+Regardless of the outcome during the televised poker tournament, he still deserves everyone’s respect.
 Novice players can learn a lot from him, including how to read other participants and stay at the top of their game while also being cool as a cucumber.
 Sammy Farha’s net worth is yet another thing about him that demands respect.
-So if you want to see his flamboyant behavior first-hand, then we’d suggest watching some of the TV shows in which he appeared.
-Trust us; you won’t regret it.
+So if you want to see his flamboyant raisy daisy behavior first-hand, then we’d suggest watching some TV shows in which he appeared.
+Trust us – you won’t regret it.